hxtree/galaxyops/libraries/nestjs-modules/README.md

 # @cats-cradle/nestjs-modules

-NestJsModules contains select reusable injectable NestJs modules for use in other packages maintainly perstaining to AWS workflows.
+NestJsModules contains select reusable injectable NestJs modules for use in other packages, mainly pertaining to AWS workflows.

 ## Modules